djangonaut-space/program/conduct.md

 person's ability to participate within them.

-If you believe someone is violating the code of conduct, we ask that you report it by emailing conduct@djangonaut.space.
+If you believe someone is violating the code of conduct, we ask that you report it by emailing CoC@djangonaut.space.

 - **Be friendly and patient.**